Ditanyè

 It was adopted during his presidency in a decree issued on 2 August 1984, effective midnight on 4 August 1984, the first anniversary of Sankara's accession to the presidency.
 The decree also renamed the country from Upper Volta to its current name.
 The anthem replaced the "Hymne National Voltaïque", the national anthem of Upper Volta.

 Lyrics

-Verses two and three and the second chorus are little known and rarely performed.
+The first verse and chorus are considered to be the official lyrics, and are performed at most official occasions.